 Electrophysiology Recording of Neuronal Networks During Suborbital Spaceflight

-PI: Candice Hovell, IMEC USA Nanoelectronics Design Center, Inc., Binata Joddar (Co-I), University of Texas - El Paso
+PI: Veerle Reumers, IMEC USA Nanoelectronics Design Center, Binata Joddar (Co-I), The University of Texas at El Paso

-PI: Candice Hovell, IMEC USA Nanoelectronics Design Center, Inc., Binata Joddar (Co-I), University of Texas - El Paso
+PI: Veerle Reumers, IMEC USA Nanoelectronics Design Center, Binata Joddar (Co-I), The University of Texas at El Paso

 - NA